Semiconductor Quartz Glass for the Fab Environment

-Every wafer that leaves a modern semiconductor fab has passed through quartz glass at some point in its journey.
-FGQuartz has spent twenty years engineering the tubes, boats, injectors, and vessels that make that journey possible — manufacturing from Lianyungang, China and supplying fabs worldwide.
+Every wafer that leaves a modern fab has passed through quartz glass.
+FGQuartz has spent twenty years making the tubes, boats, and vessels that support this journey.
+We manufacture from Lianyungang, China.
+Our semiconductor quartz glass components ship to fabs in over 40 countries.

 Extreme Thermal Stability